lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 We want this node to follow the “placed” arrow when it gets a confirmation of a successfully placed order, that is an ORDER_SUCCESS action.

-Also, we don’t want it immediately anymore.
+Also, we don’t want it to immediately (ih-mee-dee-it-lee) follow an arrow anymore.

-The tests pass.
+Tests are passing.

 To see that in the browser, we need to update our fake saga.